jjvanzon/Circular-Language-Spec-Plans/current/strategy.md

 - __Easier subjects__
 - __Simplifying existing subjects__
 - __Tougher subjects__
-    - (Perhaps by the time you get to them, it will be easier.)
+    - (Perhaps by the time you get to them, it might be easier.)

 ### Productive Writing